University of Vermont Historic Preservation Program

 Montpelier, Vermont 05602-6501

 Multiple Property Nominations - National Register of Historic Places.
 The Vermont Division for Historic Preservation has identified topics for which historic contexts must be developed before multiple property nominations can be prepared.
-These topics include post offices, hospitals, theaters and opera houses, airport facilities, gas stations, motor courts and motels, commercial ski areas, general stores, and the World War 2 Homefront in Vermont.
-Individual Project or Team of Two.
+These topics include granges, post offices, hospitals, libraries, theaters and opera houses, airport facilities, gas stations, motor courts and motels, commercial ski areas, general stores, and the World War 2 Homefront in Vermont.
+Team of two or three

 National Life Building